Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants: Methods

 \subsection{Participants}

-We recruited 48 participants with normal or corrected-to-normal vision (ages 18–29; $M = 19.71$, $SD = 2.72$; 28 female, 20 male) from the Department of Psychological \& Brain Sciences research participant pool at the University of California, Santa Barbara (UCSB).
+We recruited 58 participants with normal or corrected-to-normal vision (ages 18–29; $M = 19.76$, $SD = 2.78$; 34 female, 24 male) from the Department of Psychological \& Brain Sciences research participant pool at the University of California, Santa Barbara (UCSB).
 Participants served as ``virtual patients'' \citep{kasowski_immersive_2022} in simulated prosthetic vision experiments.
 Ten participants had never used \ac{VR} before.
 To minimize the risk of cybersickness or discomfort, participants prone to light sensitivity or flashing lights were excluded.

 The study was approved by UCSB's Institutional Review Board.
+The research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in compliance with local statutory requirements.

+All participants provided written informed consent prior to participation.
+Participants were fully debriefed after completing the study.